nginx/nginx/ECH-build.md

                     "ECH: SUCCESS/foo.example.com/example.com"
 ```

-When ECH has succeeded, then the outer SNI and inner SNI are included in that
+When ECH has succeeded with OpenSSL, then the outer SNI and inner SNI are included in that
 order.
 If a client GREASEd or didn't try ECH at all, and no outer SNI was
 provided, the HTTP host header will be shown instead.
 Connections that did not
 use TLS show that.
 The TLS version is not specifically shown, so TLSv1.2
 connections will show up as `NOT_TRIED`.

+With BoringSSL, we don't get access to the outer SNI value, so that will
+be shown as `"-'`, nor the more detailed ECH status values (only SUCCESS/FAILED).

 At start-up, and on configuration re-load, NGINX will log (to `error.log` at
 the "notice" log level) the names of ECH PEM files successfully loaded and the